-EVENTS GROUP A (n=56) GROUP B (n=50) GROUP C (n=48) Number Percentage Number Percentage Number Percentage Ovulatory cycles 52/56 92.8 46/50 92 44/48 91.7 Ovarian hyperstimulation 2/26 3.6 - - - - Conceptions 9/52 17.3 8/46 17.4 7/44 15.9 Sarly pregnancy losses 1/9 11.1 1/8 12.5 1/7 14.2 Nonconceptional cycles 43/52 82.7 38/46 82.6 37/49 84.1 Short luteal phase ^a 3/43 7.0 8/38 21.0 7 19.0 though they may not have ultimately affected the ovulation and conception rates.
+EVENTS GROUP A (n=56) GROUPB (n=50) GROUPC (n=48) Number Percentage Number Percentage Number Percentage Ovulatory cycles 52/56 92.8 46/50 92 44/48 91.7 Ovarian hyperstimulation n 2/26 3.6 Conceptions 9/52 17.3 8/46 17.4 7/44 15.9 Early pregnancy losses 1/9 11.1 1/8 12.5 1/7 14.2 Nonconceptional cycles 43/52 82.7 38/46 82.6 37/49 84.1 Short luteal phase a 3/43 7.0 8/38 21.0 7 19.0 though they may not have ultimately affected the ovulation and conception rates.
 Several factors may be involved in causing short luteal phase.
 These include a defective LH surge or a spray malfunction in group B. It is also possible that the duration of LH surge achieved with GnRH analogue is not adequate.
-In a natural cycle LH rises for 14 hours, plateaus for 14 hours and declines for 20 hours13.
+In a natural cycle LH rises for 14 hours, plateaus for 14 hours and declines for 20 hours".
 Whereas in GnRHa triggered cycles the whole event is confined to 24 hours.
 Increasing the dose might alter the duration but the purpose of cost reduction, which is also an advantage, cannot be retained.
 The cost of our dose schedule for analogue is almost 30% of that of the HCG schedule.

-^a Differences between group A and B, and between A and C are statistically significant X^2 (Fisher exact) = 32.03, df = 2, p<0.001
+Differences between group A and B, and between A and C are statistically significant $X^2$ (Fisher exact) = 32.03, df = 2, p<0.00l and conception rates are comparable with those of HCG regime.
+The advantage of avoiding OHSS is definitely worth noting, but the potential shortcomings of a short luteal phase cannot be ignored.

 As protocols for ovulation induction are being continuously refined new drugs will be marketed.
-After dominating the scene for decades urinary HCG is being challenged by recombinant HCG for performing the role of surrogate LH14.
-At the same time use of GnRH agonist to trigger endogenous LH to achieve the same aim is an interesting option.
-Our study suggests that the ovulation and conception rates are comparable with those of HCG regime.
-The advantage of avoiding OHSS is definitely worth noting, but the potential shortcomings of a short luteal phase cannot be ignored.
+After dominating the scene for decades urinary HCG is being challenged by recombinant HCG for performing the role of surrogate LH · At the same time use of GnRH agonist to trigger endogenous LH to achieve the same aim is an interesting option.
+Our study suggests that the ovulation